-Most of the time, I’m telling parents that not only is there a speech disorder, but there may also be other components prohibiting a child from learning typically, such as attention deficit disorder or autism.
+Most of the time, I tell parents that not only is there a speech disorder, but there may also be other components prohibiting a child from learning typically, such as attention deficit disorder or autism.

-How do you deal with all of the feelings that you have when your child gets diagnosed?
+How do you deal with all of the feelings that you experience when your child is diagnosed?
 What’s normal and what isn’t?
 Will the feelings ever go away?

 I recently had a student referred to me for social skills development.
-She is a general education student who was super successful, but was receiving speech and language therapy in middle school because she was struggling making friends.
+She is a general education student who was super successful, but was receiving speech and language therapy in middle school because she was struggling to make friends.